 2. Logistic Regression: Logistic regression is typically used for binary classification problems where there are two possible outcomes influenced by one or more variables.
 The algorithm estimates the probability of an outcome from a given data set.
 This algorithm is highly beneficial to problems where interpretation or inference is important, including customer churn, click-through rates, and fraud detection.

-3. Naïve Bayes Classification: Naïve Bayes Classification is used in conditional probability problems where the goal is to discover the probability that something will happen based on previous prior knowledge/training data.
+3. Naïve Bayes Classification: Naïve Bayes Classification is used in conditional probability problems where the goal is to discover the probability that something will happen based on previous prior knowledge or training data.
 This algorithm is often used to gather highly accurate results in natural language processing, sentiment analysis, and spam filtering.

 4. K-Means Clustering: The K-Means Clustering algorithm is used in problems that don’t contain any labelled data.
 The goal of this algorithm is to discover distinct groups in the data based on similarities between them.
 K represents the number of groups the algorithm will find.
 K-Means Clustering is particularly useful in market segmentation, fraud detection, and recommendation engines.